 Why is this important?
 Well, although all “cloud” solutions are available on the internet and offer a subscription model, there are important differences between them.
 Understanding what they are can help you make the best purchasing decision based on your business’s needs and budget.

 There are two main differences in the cloud PLM landscape you need to understand: cloud-based PLM versus cloud-hosted PLM.

 Basically, a cloud-hosted PLM is a pre-existing software application that is hosted in a cloud data centre, managed by the vendor on behalf of the customer.
 The vendor provides its infrastructure as a service (IaaS).

 This model of cloud follows a single tenancy architecture.
-This means that a single instance of the software and supporting infrastructure serve a single client.
+This means that a single instance of the software and supporting infrastructure serves a single client.
 Each client has his or her own independent database and instance of the software.